 Tips for Avoiding Confidential Statement of Formula or Product Chemistry Issues with Biopesticides

-Below are recommendations that may assist registrants in reducing common mistakes when preparing and submitting biopesticide product chemistry data and the Confidential Statement of Formula (CSF).
+These recommendations may assist registrants in avoiding common mistakes when preparing and submitting biopesticide product chemistry data and the Confidential Statement of Formula (CSF).

 - Determine whether the pesticide is a biopesticide, an antimicrobial, or a conventional pesticide.

 The Biochemical Classification Committee (BCC) performs this function.
-Contact Russell Jones (firstname.lastname@example.org), the BCC representative for the Office of Pesticide Programs (OPP), Biopesticides and Polllution Prevention Divison for more information on this process.
+Contact Russell Jones (email@example.com), the BCC representative for the Office of Pesticide Programs (OPP), Biopesticides and Pollution Prevention Division for more information on this process.

-- Product chemistry information (structure(s), CAS #, source(s), physical/chemical properties, etc) for each proposed active and other ingredients in the formulated product.
+- Product chemistry information (structure(s), CAS #, source(s), physical/chemical properties, etc.) for each proposed active and other ingredient in the formulated product.